Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 They both chuckled softly and drank their respective drinks again.

 "I’m happy for him, really," Martin said.
 "I *was* going to retire and adopt a couple of kids with him.
-But…"
+But..."

 "Duty called."